CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

-I'm **a computer science graduate student** here at UMass, so any level of formality from "Jared" to "Professor Yeager" is fine by me (although since I don't have a PhD, I'm not sure I can claim the title).
+I'm **a computer science graduate student** here at UMass, so any level of formality from "Jared" to "Professor Yeager" is fine by me (although since I don't have a PhD, I'm not sure I can claim the "Professor" title).
 Formality and hierarchy based on age starts to blur and melt down a bit as you get older.

 I have TA-ed computer science classes for several semesters,